-The cost of product gives a summary calculation about how ongoing annual fees and costs can affect your superannuation investment over a 1-year period for all superannuation products and investment options.
-It is calculated in the manner shown in 6.3 Example of annual fees and costs.
+The cost of product gives a summary calculation about how ongoing annual fees and costs can affect your Accumulation balance over a 1-year period for all investment options.
+It is calculated in the manner shown in the Example of annual fees and costs.

-The cost of product information assumes a balance of \$50,000 at the beginning of the year.
+The cost of product information assumes an Accumulation balance of \$50,000 at the beginning of the year.
 (Additional fees such as a buy-sell spread may apply: refer to the Fees and costs summary for the relevant superannuation product or investment option.)